othmar52/instrupella/README.md

   - [ ] compatibility to mobile portrait orientation
   - [ ] npm served dev-instance does not work in Firefox (built version works)
   - [ ] midi learn
+  - [ ] add different get params for loading audio files prelistening/load to deck. for having a separation in webserver logs

 ## Resources for development